Charlie Gordon: Political career

+In 1976, the leaders of the SWRP joined Jim Sillars's fledgling Scottish Labour Party (SLP) en masse, ostensibly with the intention of recruiting followers and kicking out IMG 'entrists' within the new party.
+Although the ex-SWRP contingent were distrusted by Sillars for their alleged Trotskyist sympathies, they soon assumed positions of responsibility.
+Gordon himself became chair of the party's Glasgow West branch, and stood as the SLP candidate in Knightswood ward at the 1977 Glasgow District Council election, where he came second from bottom with 222 votes.

-Gordon was elected to the Strathclyde Regional Council in 1987 and remained a councillor until 1996, when Strathclyde Regional Council was abolished.
+After the SLP was disbanded in 1981, Gordon – like many of the party's activists – chose to join the Labour Party.
+He was elected to represent the Drumry/Summerhill division on Strathclyde Regional Council in 1987 and remained a councillor until 1996, when the council was abolished.
 He was President of the P.O.L.I.S.
-Network (Promoting Operational Links for Integrated Services) of European Cities and Regions applying information technology to transport, from 1992–1995.
+Network (Promoting Operational Links for Integrated Services) of European Cities and Regions applying information technology to transport, from 1992 to 1995.

 In 1995, he was elected to the new Glasgow City Council where he was Roads Convenor.
 He was Chair of the new Strathclyde Passenger Transport Authority from 1996 to 1999 and was elected Deputy Leader of Glasgow City Council in 1997.
 In 1999, he became Leader of Glasgow City Council, an office which he held until 2005.
-As Leader of Glasgow City Council he announced a project to regenerate of the Clyde waterfront.
+As Leader of Glasgow City Council he announced a project to regenerate the Clyde waterfront.

-In 2005, following the resignation of Mike Watson as the MSP for Glasgow Cathcart, Charlie was selected as the candidate and on 29 September 2005 won the by-election by 2,405 votes from the SNP candidate Maire Whitehead.
-In the 2011 Scottish Election, Charlie lost his seat by 1,592 votes to SNP candidate James Dornan.
+In 2005, following the resignation of Mike Watson as the MSP for Glasgow Cathcart, Gordon was selected as the candidate and on 29 September 2005 won the by-election by 2,405 votes from the Scottish National Party (SNP) candidate Maire Whitehead.
+In the 2011 Scottish Parliament election, he lost his seat by 1,592 votes to SNP candidate James Dornan.

-Gordon is also a trade unionist starting off in the Woodworkers' Union before becoming a branch and district official in the National Union of Railwaymen/RMT.
+Gordon is also a trade unionist, starting off in the Woodworkers' Union before becoming a branch and district official in the National Union of Railwaymen (later the National Union of Rail, Maritime and Transport Workers or RMT).
 He is a former President of Glasgow Trades Council and is currently a member of the GMB union.